hydralica/hydralica/README.md

 ## Hey 👋 I'm hydra, aka hydralica
 ### I am a mostly self-taught hobbyist programmer.
 I mainly code in python and autohotkey, but as of late i've been expanding my horizons and learning a few new languages!
+(Golang & C#)

 <img src="https://komarev.com/ghpvc/?username=hydralica" alt="hydralica" />